codacy/chart/quickstart/eks/README.md

 You'll be prompted to input Codacy's docker hub repo password.

-If you'd like to connect to the kubernetes dashboard get the admin token by running
+If you'd like to connect to the kubernetes dashboard, get the admin token by running

 ```bash